Here's where we're replacing box culverts in 2019/20:

 Construction is scheduled to commence in February 2020 and is estimated to be completed by 30 June 2020.

 We developed a Stormwater Master Plan (SMP) to:

 - manage stormwater run off in the City

-Many suburbs in the City have a long history of flooding because the land is flat and close to sea level, and much of the stormwater infrastructure is ageing.
-Flood-plain maps have been produced using new computer modelling indicating where stormwater will flow in a one-in-100 year rainfall event in key water catchment areas.
-It is anticipated that every Charles Sturt catchment will be studied over time.
+Many suburbs in in Charles Sturt have a long history of flooding because the land is flat and close to sea level, and much of our stormwater infrastructure is ageing.

 The initial analysis has found that a large proportion of the stormwater infrastructure is either in relatively poor condition or is inadequate and will require significant additional funding to replace or upgrade.